 Handing out flyers is easy work, doesn’t require any kind of training, and usually pays by the hour.
 It can either involve standing still in a high street distributing leaflets or walking door to door posting pamphlets through letterboxes.
 Blast your favourite tunes through your headphones, smile, and before you know it you’ve got a handful of cash in your pocket for very little mental effort.

-Often landscaping and gardening companies rely on young workers.
+Often landscaping and gardening companies rely on young workers, and often advertise jobs for teenagers.
 They do this to keep their costs down, develop their business, and is also an opportunity to train potential future full-time workers while on the job.
 Give your local gardening or landscaping companies a call and introduce yourself, they may have just the position for you.
 This is the perfect role to try your hand at without getting tied into a long-term contract as you’ll be hired on a day-by-day, week-by-week basis, meaning you can work the job around your summer schedule.

 Experience working as a landscaper or labourer looks fantastic on your CV as it shows that you’re willing and able to learn new skills and work hard.
 This kind of experience can lead you down a great career path which could end up in a very lucrative role working for a private household.